 Drawing a face requires TONS of practice.
 Find thousand photo references and practice.

-I'm currently studying a Bachelor of Computer-Based Design at University & am in my second of three years.
+I'm currently in my third year of studying a Bachelor of Computer-Based Design at University.
 I am majoring in 3D Design & minoring in e-Media & Game Design.
 I'm enjoying the experience of uni, especially the people there that I can easily relate to, along with learning new tools for my future career.
 After my degree, I hope to advance into the gaming industry with my 3D modelling skills that I will have learnt over the course of the three years.

 By the way, from 2008-2012 I made stop motion animated videos on YouTube, so if you'd like to check those out, click the link below.